You are here

 The Library also recognises the value of practical experiments in developing useful new approaches.
 The Library will continue to develop process models addressing our particular business needs.

-Implementation of policy necessarily happens in the context of the infrastructure the Library can provide and the availability of cost-effective solutions.
+Implementation of this policy will be contingent on the infrastructure provided by the Library and the availability of cost-effective solutions.
 These are influenced by expected rates of growth in the size of the Library’s collections, changes in technologies, and infrastructure replacement cycles.
+In implementing this policy with regard to its own collections, the Library will seek to apply certain principles.

 • Attempts to ensure sufficient trained staff are available to manage the processes required to preserve our digital collections.